 The Bay Horse Inn sits by the River Rede in the quiet Northumberland village of West Woodburn.
-The Rede Valley and its surrounding area is known for its peace, tranquility and wide open spaces.
+The Rede Valley and its surrounding area is known for its great natural beauty, peace, tranquility and wide open spaces.
 Northumberland is England's most sparsely populated county, lying at the juncture of the Cheviot and Pennine Hills.

 Redesdale is ideal for outdoor pursuits, including many walks directly from The Bay Horse Inn.

-The area around West Woodburn has great natural beauty and history of much of the county's turbulent past.
+The area around West Woodburn is the scene of much of the county's turbulent past.
 Legend has it that at the Battle of Otterburn, 1388, the fallen dead of the Percy and Douglas armies stained the waters of our river red (or 'rede') with their blood giving the River Rede its name.
-The Border Reivers (raiders) are remembered in surviving 'bastles' (fortified farmhouses).
-Reminders of Roman occupation are preserved along Hadrian's Wall (we have our own Roman milestone at The Bay Horse Inn).
+This part of Northumberland was also the land of the Border Reivers (raiders).
+They are remembered in numerous surviving 'bastles' (fortified farmhouses).
+Reminders of Roman occupation are preserved along nearby UNESCO World Heritage site Hadrian's Wall.
+We even have our own Roman milestone at The Bay Horse Inn!

 The county of Northumberland is home to many medieval castles, such as Bamburgh, Alnwick and Warkworth, as well as great houses, such as Cragside, home of the 19th century industrialist and inventor, Lord Armstrong, and Wallington Hall, built by the Trevellyan family.
 Kirkharle Courtyard, just 5 miles away, was the birthplace of the famous landscape gardener, Capability Brown.
 The living museum at Beamish is a must for history lovers.